caish-cloud/react-cookies-consent/README.md

 The usage examples below will get you started with using the alert component in conjunction with the modal component.

+While testing, if you can't get the alert to display again, you will need to go into your browser's local storage settings, find the `react-cookies-consent/alert-dismissed` key, and change the value to `false`.
+This is how we keep track of when the user saved their preferences and do not need to be shown the alert anymore.

 ### Alert

+This component lives at the bottom of the screen, and will animate in (if chosen to) to alert the user of their ability to choose their cookie preferences.

 #### Light Theme